 10. Test Websites and Apps

 Are you tech-savvy and enjoy testing stuff out?
 Then perhaps testing websites and apps is your calling.
-With these side gigs, app developers and website owners want to know that their digital properties are easy to navigate and achieve their intended goals.
-To find this information out, they hire people to run through a series of test steps and questions to determine areas they can improve.
+With these side jobs, app developers and website owners want to know that their digital properties are easy to navigate and achieve their intended goals.
+To find this information, they hire people to run through a series of test steps and questions to determine areas they can improve.

 You can make extra money online by transcribing audio files if you’re a fast and accurate typist with excellent listening skills.
 To do this, you’ll need to have a transcription kit (foot pedal, headset, and software) to stop and rewind the audio files while you’re transcribing.
 Most companies pay per audio minute or hour, but some pay per project.
 To get started with transcribing, check out Rev, Scribie, or TranscribeMe — they all hire beginners.